errordeck/docs/docs/intro.md

 ### Where is Errordeck hosted

 Errordeck is hosted on [Scalingo](https://scalingo.com/).
-We are using only EU servers and we are GDPR compliant.
+We are using only EU servers, and we are GDPR compliant.
 We use [Scaleway](https://scaleway.com) for data storage for the sourcemaps.
-You can read more about the data storage [here](/data-storage).
+You can read more about data storage [here](/data-storage).

 ### What is needed to use Errordeck

-You would need an acocunt on Errordeck to use the API.
+You would need an account on Errordeck to use the API.
 You can create an account [here](https://www.errordeck.com/sign_up).

 ## The structure of Errordeck